 Many people use ‘trusts’ to avoid this problem.
 A trust requires the person holding the asset to keep it safe.
 A trust also means that a creditor of the person holding the asset cannot get their hands on the ‘trust assets’.
 In this sense, a trust is like a ‘cloud’ where the assets can be hidden (in plain sight).

 Asset protection is a very complex topic, and this is just a taster.
-For more information on strategies to protect your assets, call 1300 654 590 for a no-obligation and confidential chat.
+For more information on strategies to protect your assets, call 1300 654 590 or email us for a no-obligation and confidential chat.

 To develop your knowledge about asset protection further, read these great articles: